 BASEBALL helped give my life direction and focus.
 It helped give me the feeling of self-worth and satisfaction in representing not only myself, but my friends and community.
 It helped me developed lasting friendships with bonds that were created that felt as strong as if we had been fighting a war for our Country.

-BASEBALL has given me great memories of great hitters like Paul Damren, Straits, while at the same time, giving me goose bumps listening to people tell stories about the swing of the 'old-timers' like John Hamilton, Atlantic, of the Salt Water League in 1950s, or Jack Gardner, Beaufort, or Tookie Willis, Harkers Island, of the Tidewater League in the 1940s.
+hitters like Paul Damren, Straits, while at the same time, giving me goose bumps listening to people tell stories about the swing of the 'old-timers' like John Hamilton, Atlantic, of the Salt Water League in 1950s, or Jack Gardner, Beaufort, or Tookie Willis, Harkers Island, of the Tidewater League in the 1940s.